junhaowei0524/FASIReloc/README.md

 ## Note

 - This repository currently provides training and testing code for a subset of scenes under scene-independent conditions.
 The complete codebase and pre-trained models will be released upon acceptance of the paper.
-- AR demonstration videos for some scenes can be found in the Supplementary Material.
+- AR demonstration videos for some scenes and more details can be found in the Supplementary Material.